anwu0203/anwu0203.github.io/README.md

 **Overview:** As part of my Artificial Intelligence course, I was tasked to implement an AI using search algorithms to play the game 2048.
 The goal was to obtain the highest average tile reached over several runs.

 I chose to implement the minimax search algorithm and ran node predictions based on the worst-case random tile placements.
-To achieve this, I employed a weighted tile matrix in order to calculate the importance of each tile for the score matrix.
+To achieve this, I employed a weighted tile matrix in order to evaluate the importance of each tile for the score function.
 To optimize runtime and allow deeper searches, I implemented alpha-beta pruning.

 The resulting average highest tile reached was 2150.

 ![Detector Bot Stats](/assets/img/2048_stats.png)

-**Improvements:**
+**Improvements:** More research and testing to fine-tune the weighted tile matrix could help optimize the score function.

-**Technical Skills:**
+**Technical Skills:** Minimax search algorithm

-**Tools:**
+**Tools:** Python

-- Developed an AI in Python that plays 2048 utilizing the minimax search algorithm and a score heuristic consisting of a weighted tile matrix
-- Optimized runtime utilizing alpha-beta pruning
-- Resulted in an average game score of 2150

 ___